richardrhanly-us/NBA_Player_Performance_Data_Pipeline/README.md

 ### Features Used

-The current points model is built on a **focused, high-signal feature set**:
+The current points model is built on a focused, high-signal feature set:

 - player_avg_pts → long-term scoring baseline
 - last5_pts → recent scoring trend